How to Make a Day in the Life Video

 To address this, plan for a filming day that incorporates all the key elements of the job candidates need to know about.
 Start by answering the most important or frequently asked questions by showing the actual experience.
 Is work conducted in an office, in person?
 Virtual or hybrid?
 Do you need to travel?
 Does your job require physical labor?

 And for high volume or always-on positions, try to understand why people leave and why people stay.
-You’ll want to highlight this somehow in your-day-in-the life video.
+You’ll want to highlight these in your day in the life video.

-Bonus: Sometimes people leave and stay for the same reason: internal mobility and promotions.
-If so this is wonderful, shout-from-the-rooftop news and you should highlight that in this and other content.
+Bonus tip!
+Sometimes people leave and stay for the same reason: internal mobility and promotions.
+If this is true for your organization, it’s shout-from-the-rooftop news and you should highlight it in your content.

-Infuse your Day-the-Life video with broader cultural insight
+Infuse your day in the life video with broader cultural insight

-Candidates want to know not just what the job is all about, but what it’s like to work at your company more broadly.
-In fact, it’s a best practice to not just market jobs.
+Candidates want to know about the job itself and also what it’s like to work at your company more broadly.
+In fact, it’s a best practice to talk about more than just the job.
 There are many ways to speak to the overall culture while you showcase a typical day.

 For example, you could: